goauthentik/authentik/website/docs/providers/ldap/generic_setup.md

 ---
-title: General Setup
+title: Generic Setup
 ---

 ### Create User/Group

 1. Create a new user account to test ldap bind. `Directory > Users > Create` In this example `ldapservice`.
    Note the DN is `cn=ldapservice,ou=users,dc=ldap,dc=goauthentik,dc=io`
-2. Create a new group for ldap searches.
+2. Create a new group for LDAP searches.
 In this example `ldapsearch`.
 Add the `ldapservice` user to this new group.

 :::info
 Note: The `default-authentication-flow` can have mult-factor authenticator(s) configured.
 This will not work with ldap for authentication.
 To account for this, create a new authenication flow, with 3 stages, dedicated to ldap.